Mate Vucić

-Mate Vucić (born November 11, 1997) is a Croatian professional basketball player for Anwil Włocławek of the Polish Basketball League (PLK).
+Mate Vucić (born November 11, 1997) is a Croatian professional basketball player for Arka Gdynia of the Polish Basketball League (PLK).
 He plays at the center position.

 Professional career

 On April 16, 2023, Vucic helped Krka Novo Mesto to win the ABA League Second Division.
 During the 2023–24 season he became the best rebounder of Polish Basketball League.

 On July 13, 2024, Vucic signed a contract with Legia Warsaw of Polish Basketball League (PLK).

 On July 31, 2025, he signed with Anwil Włocławek of the Polish Basketball League (PLK).

+On August 1, 2026, he signed with Arka Gdynia of the Polish Basketball League (PLK).